-5. How might ecosystems and their services change in the future under various plausible scenarios?
+How might ecosystems and their services change in the future under various plausible scenarios?

-The MA developed four global scenarios to explore plausible futures for ecosystems and human well-being.
+3 The MA developed four global scenarios to explore plausible futures for ecosystems 4 and human well-being.
 (See Box 5.1.)
-The scenarios were developed with a focus on conditions in 2050, although they include some information through the end of the century.
-They explored two global development paths, one in which the world becomes increasingly globalized and the other in which it becomes increasingly regionalized, as well as two different approaches to ecosystem management, one in which actions are reactive and most problems are addressed only after they become obvious and the other in which ecosystem management is proactive and policies deliberately seek to maintain ecosystem services for the long term:
+The scenarios were developed with a focus on 5 conditions in 2050, although they include some information through the end of the 6 century.
+They explored two global development paths, one in which the world becomes 7 increasingly globalized and the other in which it becomes increasingly regionalized, as 8 well as two different approaches to ecosystem management, one in which actions are 9 reactive and most problems are addressed only after they become obvious and the other in 10 which ecosystem management is proactive and policies deliberately seek to maintain 11 ecosystem services for the long term:

-- Global Orchestration: This scenario depicts a globally connected society that focuses on global trade and economic liberalization and takes a reactive approach to ecosystem problems but that also takes strong steps to reduce poverty and inequality and to invest in public goods such as infrastructure and education.
-Economic growth is the highest of the four scenarios, while this scenario is assumed to have the lowest population in 2050. - Order from Strength: This scenario represents a regionalized and fragmented world that is concerned with security and protection, emphasizes primarily regional markets, pays little attention to public goods, and takes a reactive approach to ecosystem problems.
-Economic growth rates are the lowest of the scenarios (particularly low in developing countries) and decrease with time, while population growth is the highest. - Adapting Mosaic: In this scenario, regional watershed-scale ecosystems are the focus of political and economic activity.
-Local institutions are strengthened and local ecosystem management strategies are common; societies develop a strongly proactive approach to the management of ecosystems.
-Economic growth rates are somewhat low initially but increase with time, and the population in 2050 is nearly as high as in Order from Strength. - TechnoGarden: This scenario depicts a globally connected world relying strongly on environmentally sound technology, using highly managed, often engineered, ecosystems to deliver ecosystem services, and taking a proactive approach to the management of ecosystems in an effort to avoid problems.
-Economic growth is relatively high and accelerates, while population in 2050 is in the mid-range of the scenarios.
+- Global Orchestration: This scenario depicts a globally connected society that focuses on global trade and economic liberalization and takes a reactive approach to ecosystem problems but that also takes strong steps to reduce poverty and inequality and to invest in public goods such as infrastructure and education. - Order from Strength: This scenario represents a regionalized and fragmented world that is concerned with security and protection, emphasizes primarily regional markets, pays little attention to public goods, and takes a reactive approach to ecosystem problems. - Adapting Mosaic: In this scenario, regional watershed-scale ecosystems are the focus of political and economic activity.
+Local institutions are strengthened and local ecosystem management strategies are common; societies develop a strongly proactive approach to the management of ecosystems. - TechnoGarden: This scenario depicts a globally connected world relying strongly on environmentally sound technology, using highly managed, often engineered, ecosystems to deliver ecosystem services, and taking a proactive approach to the management of ecosystems in an effort to avoid problems.

-The scenarios are not predictions; instead, they were developed to explore the unpredictable and uncontrollable features of change in ecosystem services and a number of socioeconomic factors.
-No scenario represents business as usual, although all begin from current conditions and trends.
-The future will represent a mix of approaches and consequences described in the scenarios, as well as events and innovations that have not yet been imagined.
-No scenario is likely to match the future as it actually occurs.
-These four scenarios were not designed to explore the entire range of possible futures for ecosystem services-other scenarios could be developed with either more optimistic or more pessimistic outcomes for ecosystems, their services, and human well-being.
+28 The scenarios are not predictions; instead, they were developed to explore the

+29 unpredictable and uncontrollable features of change in ecosystem services and a 30 number of socioeconomic factors.
+No scenario represents business as usual, although all 31 begin from current conditions and trends.
+The future will represent a mix of approaches 32 and consequences described in the scenarios, as well as events and innovations that have 33 not yet been imagined.
+No scenario will match the future as it actually occurs.
+These four 34 scenarios were not designed to explore the entire range of possible futures for ecosystem 35 services-other scenarios could be developed with either more optimistic or more 36 pessimistic outcomes for ecosystems, their services, and human well-being.

-The scenarios were developed using both quantitative models and qualitative analysis.
-For some drivers (such as land use change and carbon emissions) and some ecosystem services (such as water withdrawals and food production), quantitative projections were calculated using established, peer-reviewed global models.
-Other drivers (such as economic growth and rates of technological change), ecosystem services (particularly supporting and cultural services such as soil formation and recreational opportunities), and human well-being indicators (such as human health and social relations) were estimated qualitatively.
-In general, the quantitative models used for these scenarios addressed incremental changes but failed to address thresholds, risk of extreme events, or impacts of large, extremely costly, or irreversible changes in ecosystem services.
-These phenomena were addressed qualitatively, by considering the risks and impacts of large but unpredictable ecosystem changes in each scenario.
+- 37 The scenarios were developed using both quantitative models and qualitative analysis. - 38 For some drivers (such as economic growth, land use change, and carbon emissions) and - 39 some ecosystem services (such as water withdrawals and food production), quantitative - 40 projections were calculated using established, peer-reviewed global models.
+Other drivers - 41 (such as rates of technological change), ecosystem services (particularly supporting and - 42 cultural services such as soil formation and recreational opportunities), and human well- - 43 being indicators (such as human health and social relations), for which there are no

+1 appropriate global models, were estimated qualitatively.
+In general, the quantitative

+2 models used for these scenarios addressed incremental changes but failed to address

+3 thresholds, risk of extreme events, or impacts of large, extremely costly, or irreversible

+- 4 changes in ecosystem services.
+These phenomena were addressed qualitatively, by - 5 considering the risks and impacts of large but unpredictable ecosystem changes in each - 6 scenario.

-Projected Changes in Indirect and Direct Drivers under MA Scenarios
+7 Projected Changes in Indirect and Direct Drivers under MA Scenarios